-Notes 1° Participation in the co-op program (two-to-three semesters of full-time work related to the Spanish major) must be approved by the Director of Cooperative Education prior to advance registration; 2° Under the Cooperative Education Program, a one-semester assignment is considered an internship; 3° Work experience unrelated to the Spanish major is considered a part-time job.
+Notes 1; Participation in the co-op program (two-to-three semesters of full-time work related to the Spanish major) must be approved by the Director of Cooperative Education prior to advance registration; 2; Under the Cooperative Education Program, a one-semester assignment is considered an internship; 3; Work experience unrelated to the Spanish major is considered a part-time job.
 Subject to departmental approval.
+Prerequisite: SPA 232 or permission of instructor.

-SPA 336 Hispanic Drama
+SPA 336 Hispanic Drama Three credit hours

 Study of the works of Hispanic playwrights from the Golden Age to the present.
 Conducted in Spanish.
+Prerequisite: SPA 232 or permission of instructor.